It’s going to be a ‘Wicked Season’ when New England Fights returns to Bangor

 Angelo Rizzitello improved his record to 2-1 with a first-round victory by D’Arce choke over Clifford Redman in their lightweight bout, while bantamweight Sarah Matulis defeated Carol Linn Powell by rear-naked choke in the first round.

-“We expect September to be another blockbuster, sold-out show featuring the athletes familiar to fight fans from that region,” said Peterson.
+“We expect September to be another blockbuster, sold-out show featuring the athletes familiar to fight fans from that region,” Peterson said.
 “We’ve emptied the ticket cache prior to doors opening on our last two outings there and expect this show to be no different.”

 NEF 34 also featured two title fights.